new5558/wikIR-thai/README.md

   * **Optional**:
     * [Rank-BM25](https://github.com/dorianbrown/rank_bm25) as a first efficient ranking stage if you want to use [MatchZoo](https://github.com/NTMC-Community/MatchZoo)
     * [MatchZoo](https://github.com/NTMC-Community/MatchZoo) in order to train and evaluate neural networks on the collection
+    * [PythaiNLP](https://github.com/PyThaiNLP/pythainlp) and [PyICU](https://github.com/ovalhub/pyicu) in order to tokenize Thai language and remove stopwords for BM25 ranking (We use ICU tokenizer simply for speed, but you can easily modify the code in `build-wikiIR.py` for other tokenizers)

 *****
 ## Installation